Remod-org/PowerWalk/README.md

   5. Jump onto the platform.
   6. Walk to the next pole on the platform - you may need to jump onto the next set of ladders and/or to the next platform.
   7. When done, jump off and die, or climb down the available set of ladders to the ground.
+  8. Enter `pwalk off` in chat to disable.

 ## Commands